furkanbora239/auto_tweet_app/README.md

 # AutoTweet: AI-Powered News Automation & Publisher

-**AutoTweet** is a fully automated mobile tool designed to scrape breaking news, process the content using fine-tuned AI models, and publish tweets via a headless WebView mechanism.
+**AutoTweet** is a fully automated mobile tool designed to scrape breaking news, process the content using fine-tuned AI models, and publish tweets via WebView mechanism.
 This project serves as a bridge between traditional news sources and social media, eliminating the need for expensive official APIs.

 ## 🚀 Key Features